arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

   `exclusive` option to limit write concurrency for this collection to 1, which helps avoiding conflicts but is bad for throughput!

-- Using very large transactions in an UPSERT (e.g. UPSERT over all documents in a collection) an **intermediate commit** can be triggered.
-This intermediate commit will write the data that has been modified so far.
-However this will have the side-effect that atomicity of this operation cannot be guaranteed anymore and that ArangoDB cannot guarantee to that read your own writes in upsert will work.

-  This will only be an issue if you write a query where your search condition would hit the same document multiple times, and only if you have large transactions.
-In order to avoid this issues you can increase the `intermediateCommit` thresholds for data and operation counts.
+- `UPSERT` operations do not observe their own writes correctly in cluster deployments.
+They only do for OneShard databases with the `cluster-one-shard` optimizer rule active.

+  If upserts in a query create new documents and would then semantically hit the same documents again, the operation may incorrectly use the `INSERT` branch to create more documents instead of the `UPDATE`/`REPLACE` branch to update the previously created documents.

+  If upserts find existing documents for updating/replacing, you can access the current document via the `OLD` pseudo-variable, but this may hold the initial version of the document from before the query even if it has been modified by `UPSERT` in the meantime.

-- The lookup attribute(s) from the search expression should be indexed in order to improve UPSERT performance.
+- The lookup attribute(s) from the search expression should be indexed in order to improve the `UPSERT` performance.
 Ideally, the search expression contains the shard key, as this allows the lookup to be restricted to a single shard.